 Good soil is very important for your plant, so if you want to save money, do so on anything but the soil.
 If your budget really does not allow you to buy good soil, then the next best option is cutting soil.
 This is a more expensive type of soil mixture of better quality.
 In any case, don't use compost intended for flowers, because that kind of soil is usually too acidic for cannabis plants.

 There are two main strains of cannabis plants: Indica and Sativa.
 Indicas stay relatively small, have strong, thick stems and wide leaves and have a short flowering period.
 Sativas on the other hand grow very tall.
 The often rapid growth leads to smaller leaves.
 Next to these main strains there are many hybrid strains/crosses.
 These mainly consist of a bigger part of Indica with a tiny bit of Sativa or the other way round.
-You can also choose auto flowering seeds, which make it very easy for you to grow a plant.
+You can also choose autoflowering seeds, which make it very easy for you to grow a plant.
+I have also selected cannabis seeds which are perfect for beginners, with shorter flowering period and which will withstand the most common mistakes you can make.
 Everyone has their own opinion about which strain is the best, but it's all about your personal preference.
 Whichever choice you make, it's always a good choice.

 What do you have to pay attention to when buying cannabis seeds?

-If you want to cultivate cannabis seeds it's very important that you cultivate female plants.
+If you want to grow cannabis from a seed it's very important that you cultivate female plants.
 The male plant only produces pollen and ultimately seed, so these aren't any good.
 A female plant produces the flower, your buds.
 So if you want to cultivate for personal use, you only need to grow female plants.

 Types of seeds and plants